CodePushGo/website/src/content/blog/en/apple-privacy-rules-for-capacitor-apps.md

 -   Your app includes a properly configured `Info.plist` file.
 -   You have an **Apple Developer account** with valid certificates.

-If you're using Capgo, set up end-to-end encryption to safeguard data privacy.
-Apps configured correctly with Capgo have achieved an 82% global success rate in updates [\[1\]](https://capgo.app/).
+If you're using CodePushGo, set up end-to-end encryption to safeguard data privacy.
+Apps configured correctly with CodePushGo have achieved an 82% global success rate in updates [\[1\]](https://capgo.app/).

 Once your environment is ready, proceed to create and configure your privacy manifest.